Distilling Knowledge for Short-to-Long Term Trajectory Prediction: Related Work

+\textbf{Goal-based Trajectory Forecasting.} Some recent works~\cite{albrecht2021interpretable,zhao2020tnt} employ destination or final goal estimation for improved trajectory prediction.
+Mangalam \etal~\cite{Mangalam2020ItIN} use a VAE for estimating final goals and employs a prediction network that takes as input the past trajectory and the VAE-predicted goals to predict the future trajectories.
+In a consequent paper~\cite{Mangalam2020FromGW}, they take up a convolutional-based approach where positions are treated as heatmaps and final positions are sampled from 2D probability distribution maps, similar to ours.
+In their recent work, Gilles \etal~\cite{gilles2022gohome} consider directly HD-Maps or lane graphs generated from the HD-Maps, along with the past trajectories to estimate the final goals.
+However, HD-Maps annotations are expensive and hard to collect.

-\textbf{Knowledge Distillation.} The idea behind knowledge distillation is to transfer knowledge from a large, complex model (teacher) to a smaller, simpler model (student).
-In the context of human trajectory forecasting, knowledge distillation has been used to improve the performance of existing models by transferring the knowledge from a large teacher model to a smaller student model.
-For example, knowledge distillation has been used to make a model immune to incorrect detection, tracking, fragmentation, and corruption of trajectory data in crowded scenes, by distilling knowledge from a teacher with longer observation to a student with much fewer observations~\cite{monti2022many}.
-The performance is nearly retained though.
-However, to the best of our knowledge, knowledge distillation has not been explored for long-term human trajectory forecasting.
-In this paper, we propose a novel method for long-term human trajectory prediction knowledge distillation.
+\textbf{Knowledge Distillation for Trajectory Forecasting.} In the context of human trajectory forecasting, knowledge distillation has been investigated to improve the model's robustness to incorrect detection and corruption of trajectory data in crowded scenes by distilling knowledge from a teacher with uncorrupted sequence to a student with corrupted observations~\cite{Monti2022HowMO}.
+In~\cite{wang2023enhancing}, a two-fold knowledge distillation scheme is proposed to transfer more accurate predictability of a teacher network, which has an additional input modality of HD Maps, to a Map-less student network.
+However, to the best of our knowledge, knowledge distillation has not been explored for long-term trajectory forecasting.
+In this paper, we propose a novel method for multi-modal long-term trajectory prediction using knowledge distillation.